alex-y-kozlov/alex-y-kozlov.github.io/index.md

 # Home of Aternity on GitHub

 ## Why are we here
-*insert an ispiring mrssage to GH Aternity community*
+*insert an ispiring message to GH Aternity community*

 ## Quick tour
 *insert a shord description on repos and how to use and contribute*